tariq7299/BolesaLandingPage/to-do.md

 ## GLOBAL

-- Add variable font sizes and give them to `font:` variables
-- Use clamp() to control the dynamic font size
 - Name your media qyeuries to make your code more readable and scalalbe
 - Create more spacing variables
 - Create mixing for hover button effects/some grid boiler plate